gibmir/ion/README.md

 -in selfsigned.key.pem \
 -out selfsigned-pkcs8.pem
 ```
-It will provide self signed certificate and private key.
+It will provide self-signed certificate and private key.
 Setup ion server configuration as follows:
 ```yaml
 ion: